-(a) Lower service award tabs designate the year a CP started serving

-(b) Upper service award tabs allow recognition of a CP's assignment to a specialized duty.

-(1) CP assigned to Field Training Officer duties are authorized to wear an upper service award tab with "FTO" engraved.
+- (a) Lower service award tabs designate the year a CP started serving in the MCLEP. - (b) Upper service award tabs allow recognition of a CP's assignment to a specialized duty. - (1) CP assigned to Field Training Officer duties are authorized to wear an upper service award tab with "FTO" engraved.